beluganos/beluganos/doc/example/case1/case1.md

 ### Use real white-box switches

 In this sample, we use OpenvSwitch instead of white-box switches.
-This is just for simplicity, so that you can use real white-box switches.
+This is just for simplicity, so that you can also use real white-box switches.

 In this case, you don't need prepare for server 2.
 Only server 1 is needed.
 Moreover, please change `fibc.yml` by following commands: